 Subject: What does the name of the virus tell you?

-Kitisak Jirawankul and Manatchaya Chomthawat
+Compiled by : Kitisak Jirawankul and Manatchaya Chomthawat

 Source : ThaiCERT: Thai Computer Emergency Response Team, Computer Security Coordination Center, Thailand